opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 # Exercise 4: Enabling ONOS built-in services

-In this exercise, you will have to integrate ONOS built-in services for link and host discovery with your P4 program.
+In this exercise, you will integrate ONOS built-in services for link and host discovery with your P4 program.
 Such built-in services are based on the ability of switches to send data plane packets to the controller (packet-in) and vice versa (packet-out).